9. A TIME FOR DEEP THOUGHTFULNESS

 Saturn is the planet ruling these years.
 In Greek mythology Saturn is the Titan Kronos who devours his children, a horrific picture of time eating away at youth.
 ‘Old Father Time’ is friendlier, yet inexorable.
 Saturn is also the planet of deep and profound thoughtfulness through which we can come to a real recognition that we are bounded by time as well as space in this earthly life.

 This cycle is our opportunity to prepare with foresight for old age.
 In our souls we are becoming free of the body.
 And a question derived from worldly life arises.
-Will we keep our attention focused on the body and its condition or will we set out gaze further?
+Will we keep our attention focused on the body and its condition or will we set our gaze further?
 So many people spend an inordinate amount of time discussing their own and others’ illnesses and aches and pains at this age, and into the next cycle even more so.
 It indicates a concentration on the body.
-The body is ours to nurture and this needs to be honoured.
-But the challenge of these years is to accept the inevitable – with grace, and to focus on higher things.
-Many people fear the signs of old age, rather than embracing the dawning of spiritual growth.
-Advancing age is seen as the accumulating of inconvenience rather than a whole new world of insight.
+The body is ours to nurture and this needs to be honoured, for example through healthy diet and exercise.
+But the challenge of these years is to accept who we are – with grace, and to focus on higher things.
+Many people dread and fight any sign of ageing.
+It's seen as an accumulation of inconvenience, whereas these years are our opportunity to embrace the dawning of spiritual growth.
+A whole new world of insight can open up.

 Today in countries with better diet and wealth, physical youthfulness is maintained for longer than was once the case.
 However, the inner attitude is most important, and where the attention is focused.
 No matter what the physical situation, this is the time of spirit rather than the flesh.